-The Seminar Outline on p.
-7 indicates the particular focus of discussions for each week's readings.
+The reading list indicates the particular focus of discussions for each week's readings.
 Please be prepared to discuss additional ideas sparked by the readings and their applicability to your interests or those of your classmates.
 Your contributions to class discussion could develop a theoretical point, an idea for research, an integration across the readings, and/or an integration with material we have already discussed.
 You may also wish to discuss ideas and examples that do not seem to fit the points made in the weekly readings.